Call Now Whatsapp Call Back

 Additionally, if you’re not completely cured after one operation (which happens in about 5% of cases), then additional procedures might be necessary down the line.

-Risks and complications of varicoceles
+Risks and complications of Varicoceles

 Varicoceles are often harmless and don’t require treatment.
 However, in some cases, they can cause fertility problems.
 They may also increase the risk of testicular torsion (twisting of the spermatic cord) or testicular rupture.